UFC Fight Night: Almeida vs Garbrandt: Predictions & Analysis

 A few statistical edges stand out.
 Barao throws significantly more leather — a 0.8 sig. strike per minute gap.
 Stephens is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Stephens has tighter striking defense, making opponents miss more often.

-**The Pick: Jeremy Stephens over Renan Barao.** The model gives Stephens a slight nod at 58% — this could easily go either way.
-Notably, the betting market has Stephens at 40% implied while our model sees 58% — a 18-point disagreement that could signal value.
+The Pick: Jeremy Stephens over Renan Barao.
+This is essentially a pick'em.
+The model nudges toward Stephens at 55%, but there's almost nothing separating these two.
+Notably, the betting market has Stephens at 40% implied while our model sees 55% — a 15-point disagreement that could signal value.

 Rick Story vs Tarec Saffiedine